 Roasted Shredded Brussels Sprouts are a wonderful winter side dish, and we added flavor with toasted almonds and Parmesan!
 And this easy side dish is low-carb, Keto, and gluten-free so don’t make them just for Thanksgiving.

-Now that roasted Brussels Sprouts have turned me into a brussels sprouts fan, I’ve been paying attention to how people cook the little guys, and lately I’ve noticed brussels sprouts being shredded into thin strips.
-When I looked for recipes, I just found shredded pan-fried Brussels Sprouts, but since I love the leaves that fall off and get extra crispy when you’re roasting brussels sprouts, I decided to try roasting the shredded ones and see how they turned out.
+After roasted Brussels Sprouts turned me into a Brussels Sprouts fan, I started paying more attention to how people cook the little guys, and noticed brussels sprouts being shredded into thin strips.
+And since I love the leaves that fall off and get extra crispy when you’re roasting Brussels Sprouts, I decided to try roasting the shredded ones and see how they turned out.

 What ingredients do you need for this recipe?